AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/mount_api.rst

      should just be set to lie inside the low-to-high range.

      If all is good, true is returned.
-If the table is invalid, errors are logged to dmesg and false is returned.
+If the table is invalid, errors are logged to the kernel log buffer and false is returned.

    * ::